 The length of time that a merchant can place a hold on your card depends on the type of merchant.
 Hotels or rental companies, for example, may be able to place a hold for as long as a month if the transaction hasn't yet been finalized.

 Is a credit card hold a charge?

 No, a credit card hold is not an actual charge.
 It's simply an initial pending amount the merchant places on your card to verify that you have the funds to cover the transaction.
-This amount may be larger than your final amount because the merchant wants to cover any potential losses (for instance, if you wreck a rental car).
+This amount may be larger than your final amount, because the merchant wants to cover any potential losses (for example, if you wreck a rental car).
 The real charge will go through after you complete the transaction.